camunda-community-hub/zeebe-cherry-runtime/doc/EmbedExistingConnector/EmbedExistingConnector.md

 **Input parameters**

 For each input parameter, more information must be provided.
-* The label for the input.
+* The label for the Input.
 This label will be used in the Element-template
-* the java type (String?
+* The java type (String?
 Integer? ).
 This type must be the same as the Input class.
 * The level: REQUIRED?
 OPTIONAL?
-When the Connector input have a "@NonEmpty" annotation, it must be turn to REQUIRED
+When the Connector input has a "@NonEmpty" annotation, it must be turned to REQUIRED
-* the explanation on the input
+* the explanation on the Input

-You can take advantage of the Cherry framework to go deeper in the definition
+You can take advantage of the Cherry framework to go deeper into the definition

-To define a list of choice, use the addChoice() method
+To define a list of choices, use the addChoice() method
 `````
   RunnerParameter.getInstance(INPUT_WATERMARK_COLOR,
       "Color",